AriaHiro64/Arias-Templates-For-z64.me-ZZCONVERT/README.md

   This DOESNT work with normal 1.1/1.2 (out of the box).

-  I realize it said 1.2 in the manifest but the dubug rom is based on the 1.2 codebase
+  I realize it said 1.2 in the manifest but the debug rom is based on the 1.2 codebase

   If you see pink use the built in texture finder.